JHElasticsearch/Synopsis-HOL/workshops/synopsis/SG-intro.md

 # Oracle Day by Day & Oracle Synopsis Workshop

-Welcome to the Oracle Day by Day & Oracle Synopsis Workshop.

-Having a robust Business Analytics built what if you are trapped to use it on your PC and lack the flexibility to use it on the go during a travel or a quick glance before a meeting, Mobile Analytics is the Solution.
-Mobile has changed consumer expectations and given enterprises the ability to engage with their customers anytime, anywhere.
-Have you seen Spreadsheets talk to you, Have you seen data through Mobile Lens and magically transform it to rich visuals, Today we will - 100% on-device analytics that is Oracle Synopsis.
-Simply ask a question and have interactive visuals answer your query - an app with Powerful analytic search capabilities that is Oracle Day by day.
-Let’s deep dive into the features of these Mobile Applications.

-These labs discuss the features of Mobile Apps in the space of Oracle Analytics Cloud, a use case around Sales Organisation with real business challenges.
+Welcome to the Oracle Day by Day & Oracle Synopsis Workshop.These labs discuss the features of Mobile Apps in the space of Oracle Analytics Cloud, a use case around Sales Organisation with real business challenges.
 This workshop provides series of hands on labs that help address questions around Sales Organisation and give you a basic understanding of the Mobile Apps and how it vastly simplifies to draw insights from a set of data without reaching out to the traditional way of analysing using a Desktop/PC.

 Lab 100 will introduce you to OAC and show you how to create a Analytics service and how to index dataset/datamodel of interest.
 Lab 200 will show how you can visualize patterns in data, and run ad-hoc queries to discover patterns in the data using Oracle Day by Day.
 Lab 300 will show how you can visualize patterns in data, using Oracle Synopsis.